 Getting there: Take a 15-minute bumboat ride from Changi Point Ferry Terminal.
 It costs $2.50 per person, though you may have to wait some time for the boat to fill with enough people.

-What to do: Rent bikes for the family and take off on a self guided tour of the island’s trails and kampongs.
+What to do: Rent bikes for the family and take off on a self-guided tour of the island’s trails and kampongs.
+From mountain bikes and tandem bikes to tricycles and bikes with side carts for the kids to ride along in, you’ll be able to find one to suit your family.
+If you prefer your own bike, bring it along, but take note of the extra $3 fee for the bumboat ride.
+The terrain is generally manageable both for bike and on foot.
 Take a rest at a quarry and enjoy the serenity.
 Fuel up by picking up some drinks and old school snacks at the many shops and cafes on the main drag.
-Before leaving, make a trip to Chek Jawa to explore its wetlands and learn about its rich marine life and biodiversity.
+Before leaving, make a trip to Chek Jawa (about 3km from the jetty) to explore its wetlands and learn about its rich marine life and biodiversity.
 There’s even a hardcore mountain bike course for keen cyclists.

 5. Coney Island

 Located off Punggol, Coney Island is one of Singapore’s newest and most popular nature destinations.
 The island boasts a variety of habitats, including lush forests and mangroves.

 Getting there: Walk onto the island through connecting bridges at either the East entrance at Lorong Halus or the West entrance at Punggol Promenade Park Connector.

 What to do: Burn off some energy at the Casuarina Exploratory where kids can hop and jump over uprooted trees and stumps.
 Sadly the island’s resident Brahman bull recently passed away, but you will at least have the chance to see a wide variety of bird species and plenty of interesting flora.